certicom/NetworkLibrary/NetworkLibrary/ReadMe.md

 At the end of the application, you must use the ShutDownAllCommunications function in order to properly close everything.

 #### Example :
 To complete those information an exemple is included.
-So you look in the main.cpp and playerObject.cpp files to better understand how it works.
+So you can look in the main.cpp and playerObject.cpp files to better understand how it works.
-(ExampleCore.cpp is just for displaying the example there is nothing really intersting in it)
+(ExampleCore.cpp is just for displaying the example there is nothing really intersting in it and it is hard coded)

 #### Create server :
 To create a server you just have to call the StartServer function (See documentation of StartServer)